Public Notices and Press Releases

 March 5, 2024 Counsel for the Town of Westwood gave the Land Trust formal notice by letter of the Town’s intent to issue a Request for Proposals to allow farming use of the Meadow.

-April 3, 2024 Counsel for the Westwood Land Trust responded in a letter that agricultural uses of the Meadow may be undertaken only with the consent of the Trust and that then trust was denying the Town’s request.
+April 3, 2024 Counsel for the Westwood Land Trust responded in a letter that agricultural uses of the Meadow may be undertaken only with the consent of the Land Trust and that the Trust was denying the Town’s request.
+These letters are included in the Town’s Complaint in the lawsuit.

 There were some discussions in early 2024 about reaching a resolution, but these did not result in a meeting of the minds.
 The Town proposed mediation but the Land Trust refused, finding the CR language clear and unequivocal.